mit-cml/yrtoolkit/yr/tutorials/HistoricalAdvisor.md

 ## Spinner Option Selection

-When the user selects a historical character option for the <strong>Spinner</strong> menu
+When the user selects a historical character option from the <strong>Spinner</strong> menu
 * The <strong>ResponseTextBox.Text</strong> should be cleared
 * The <strong>ChatBot</strong> should reset the conversation
 * The <strong>Image.Picture</strong> should be set to the newly selected character’s image stored in the <var>photoList</var> variable

-<strong>Note<:</strong> We are not, by default, clearing the <strong>QuestionTextBox.Text</strong> in case the user would like to ask the same question to multiple historical characters.
+<strong>Note:</strong> We are not, by default, clearing the <strong>QuestionTextBox.Text</strong>, in case the user would like to ask the same question to multiple historical characters.

 <hint markdown="block" title="Solution">